Types of Accounting Changes

 What should the accounting team do with respect to the change?

-• Remember: This is a change due to error, so we need to go back and fix it.
+Remember: This is a change in accounting principle, so we need to go back and make sure that comparing current and previous financial records is an apples-to-apples comparison.